kakoni/embulk-filter-ruby/README.md

 # TruffleRuby filter for Embulk

 Uses TruffleRuby to run filter functions.
 Use
-JDK from https://github.com/graalvm/graalvm-ce-builds/releases to run this
+JDK from https://github.com/graalvm/graalvm-ce-builds/releases to run this.
+This build assumes version 23.

 ## Overview